 G. Neri is the Coretta Scott King honor-winning author of Yummy: the Last Days of a Southside Shorty and the recipient of the Lee Bennett Hopkins Promising Poet Award for his free-verse novella, Chess Rumble.
-His books include the novels Ghetto Cowboy, Knockout Games and Surf Mules, and a free-verse picture book bio, Hello, I'm Johnny Cash.
+His books have been translated into multiple languages in over 25 countries.
+They include the novels Ghetto Cowboy, Knockout Games and Surf Mules, and a free-verse picture book bio, Hello, I'm Johnny Cash.
 His newest is the middle grade mystery, Tru & Nelle, about the childhood friendship between Harper Lee and Truman Capote.
 Prior to becoming a writer, Neri was a filmmaker, an animator/illustrator, a digital media producer, and a founding member of The Truth anti-smoking campaign.
 Neri currently writes full-time and lives on the Gulf Coast of Florida with his wife and daughter.
 You can find him online at www.gneri.com.

 Looking for Author Pics of me?
 Here.

 Okay, that's the official version.
 Now this is me talking...

 I am a storyteller, filmmaker, artist, and digital media producer.
 When I was in college, I made an animated film with jazz legend Chick Corea called

 A Picasso on the Beach, which became a student Academy Award finalist and aired on HBO and Bravo for seven years.
 After that, I decided to become a filmmaker for real, and I wrote, produced, and directed my first independent feature film called A Weekend with Barbara und Ingrid.
 It opened in my favorite theater in Hollywood.
 Unfortunately, it also opened on the day of the Northridge earthquake of '94, making its release rather short.